ADD CONDITION

 Pregnancy

-• Dosage Modifications: There are no specific dosage modifications provided for pregnant individuals across the majority of products.
-Consultation with a healthcare provider is essential for personalized guidance.
+• Dosage Modifications: There are generally no specific dosage modifications provided for pregnant individuals across the various products.
+It is essential for healthcare providers to assess the risks and benefits on a case-by-case basis.

 Lactation